eagles-project/mam4xx/.github/pnnl-ci/README.md

 - [x] Rebuild HAERO in manual pipeline
 - [x] Add CMake / ctest configuration in CI
 - [x] Add way to skip CI using a commit message
+- [x] Add support for cloning with ssh in CI, with documentation
+- [x] Build HEARO without cloning mam4xx in CI step

 ## Access Token
 @CameronRutherford currently maintains the access token used to enable GitHub mirroring.